Mission 66: Programs

 While Mission 66 is most frequently associated with physical improvements, it also funded a number of continuing programs.
 The Historic American Buildings Survey, which had been inactive since 1941, was re-funded.
 The former Historic Sites Survey was reorganized into National Historic Landmarks and National Register of Historic Places programs in 1960, under Mission 66 funding.

 System expansion

 While most aspects of Mission 66 involved improvements to existing Park Service units, there was also a movement to expand the system to encompass active recreational use.
-In particular, the National Seashore and National Recreation Area programs were expanded as major portions of the twenty-seven units added from 1955-1963.
+In particular, the National Seashore and National Recreation Area programs were expanded as major portions of the twenty-seven units added from 1955 to 1963.
 Cape Cod, Point Reyes, Fire Island and Padre Island were all incorporated into the system under Mission 66.

 At the same time, a number of National Recreation areas were developed in conjunction with Bureau of Reclamation projects, including Glen Canyon and Flaming Gorge, both built around new dam projects.